cferdinandi/houdini/README.md

 The `_config.scss` file the same one used in [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_houdini.css` file right into Kraken without making any updates.
 Or, adjust the variables to suit your own project.

-Houdini also requires [classList.js](https://github.com/eligrey/classList.js), a polyfill that extends `classList` support back to IE8.
+Houdini also requires [classList.js](https://github.com/eligrey/classList.js) and `bind-polyfill.js`, polyfills that extend ECMAScript 5 API support to more browsers.

 ### 2. Add the markup to your HTML.